Dr Kevin Coward

 My team also collaborates with the Oxford University Hospitals NHS Foundation Trust on a project which aims to help young people at risk of developing infertility, for example those undergoing aggressive radio/chemotherapy for childhood cancers.
 My team provides specific research support/initiative for a clinical programme which aims to cryopreserve testicular tissue from young boys prior to aggressive clinical treatments which may influence sperm production.

 An additional project, led by Professor Graham, seeks to evaluate how cytoplasmic movements in the early human embryo might serve as potential markers of clinical viability.

 SOURCES OF GROUP FUNDING

-Our research has been funded by a variety of internal (Medical Research Fund, EPA Cephalosporin Fund) and external (The Royal Society, Wingate Trust, Wellcome Trust, EPSRC Pathways to Impact Scheme, The Higher Education Academy, European Commission, The Rosetrees Trust and the Daphne Jackson Trust) sources.
+Our research has been funded by a variety of internal sources (Medical Research Fund, EPA Cephalosporin Fund) and external sources (The Royal Society, Wingate Trust, Wellcome Trust, EPSRC Pathways to Impact Scheme, The Higher Education Academy, European Commission, The Rosetrees Trust, The Daphne Jackson Trust, The British Andrology Society).